wjh18/hugo-liftoff/README.md

 - RSS feed that excludes any pages outside of posts section
 - Customizable post title and SEO title tags or use post title for both (frontmatter)
 - Customizable post summary and meta description or use description for both (frontmatter)
-- Cover images for posts and projects from `static/img` or page bundle (frontmatter)
+- Feature Images for posts and projects from `static/img` or page bundle (frontmatter)
 - Toggle-able table of contents for posts (frontmatter)
 - Related posts (frontmatter)
 - Social share icons for posts (frontmatter)